SECURITIES PURCHASE AGREEMENT

 (ll) ”Trading Market” means any of the following markets or exchanges on which the Common Stock (or any other common stock of any other Person that references the Trading Market for its common stock) is listed or quoted for trading on the date in question: the OTC Bulletin Board; The NASDAQ Global Market; The NASDAQ Global Select Market; The NASDAQ Capital Market, the New York Stock Exchange; NYSE Arca; the NYSE MKT; or the OTCQX Marketplace, the OTCQB Marketplace; the OTCPink Marketplace or any other tier operated by OTC Markets Group Inc. (or any successor to any of the foregoing).

-(mm) “Transaction Documents” means collectively, this Agreement, the Notes, the Security and Pledge Agreement (the “Security Agreement”) with respect to all of the issued and outstanding capital stock of the Transaction Subsidiaries (the “Pledged Securities”), all documents distributed by the Company in connection with the offering of the Units hereunder, the UCC-1 Financing Statement(s) for the Purchaser on the Transaction Subsidiary Membership Interests (collectively, the “Purchaser’s UCC-1s”) to be filed with the Secretary of the State of Nevada on or about the Closing Date (the Purchaser’s UCC-1s together with the Security Agreement collectively the “Pledge Transaction Documents”), and such other documents, instruments, certificates, supplements, amendments, exhibits and schedules required and/or attached pursuant to this Agreement and/or any of the above documents, and/or any other document and/or instrument related to the above agreements, documents and/or instruments, and the transactions hereunder and/or thereunder and/or any other agreement, documents or instruments required or contemplated hereunder or thereunder, whether now existing or at any time hereafter arising.
+(mm) ”Transaction Documents” means collectively, this Agreement, the Notes, the Security and Pledge Agreement (the “Security Agreement”) with respect to all of the issued and outstanding capital stock of the Transaction Subsidiaries (the “Pledged Securities”), such other Security Agreement entered into with the Purchaser by the Company, such other agreements entered into by the parties on or around the date hereof, relating to the matters set forth herein, all documents distributed by the Company in connection with the offering of the Units hereunder, the UCC-1 Financing Statement(s) for the Purchaser on the Transaction Subsidiary Membership Interests (collectively, the “Purchaser’s UCC-1s”) to be filed with the Secretary of the State of Nevada on or about the Closing Date (the Purchaser’s UCC-1s together with the Security Agreement collectively the “Pledge Transaction Documents”), and such other documents, instruments, certificates, supplements, amendments, exhibits and schedules required and/or attached pursuant to this Agreement and/or any of the above documents, and/or any other document and/or instrument related to the above agreements, documents and/or instruments, and the transactions hereunder and/or thereunder and/or any other agreement, documents or instruments required or contemplated hereunder or thereunder, whether now existing or at any time hereafter arising.

 (nn) ”UCC” means the Uniform Commercial Code as in effect from time to time in the State of Nevada; provided, however, that in the event that, by reason of mandatory provisions of law, any or all of the attachment, perfection, priority, or remedies with respect to the Purchaser’s Liens on any Collateral is governed by the Uniform Commercial Code as enacted and in effect in a jurisdiction other than the State of Nevada, the term “UCC” shall mean the Uniform Commercial code as enacted and in effect in such other jurisdiction solely for purposes of the provisions thereof relating to such attachment, perfection, priority, or remedies.